 © 2018 Greg & Sylvia RAY

 My late friend and amateur historian Dulcie Hartley published several books during her lifetime, but one book she was very proud of never made it into print.
 This was her book about James Fletcher, Newcastle's famous "miners' advocate" - the only man in the city to be commemorated with a statue.
 Miner, politician and newspaper proprietor, Fletcher was immensely popular and influential, and Dulcie was fascinated by him.
 After Dulcie's death, her daughter Venessa entrusted me with the manuscript, and I have slowly transcribed it.
-The following second chapter, concerning Fletcher's involvement with The Newcastle Morning…
+Member for Newcastle From the early days of James Fletcher’s involvement…

 ×